calum74/mandelbrot-qt/README.md

 - [ ] Implement high precision numbers in various ways Including, a high-precision array.

+- [ ] Efficient scrolling, rather than recalculating the entire window

 1. Get the UI elements working correctly
   - [x] Drag to move